EsotericSquishyy/ergo/README.md

 `Ergo` has three different types of environments: _proofs_, _statements_, and _problems_.

 Note the arguments are all positional but only one is required for valid syntax.
+In the following table the priority refers to which arguments are used when `n` arguments are given.
+> Example: If `2` arguments are given to the Proof type the first will be for `statement` and the second for `proof`.
+> If `3` arguments are given the first will be for `name`, the second for `statement`, and the third for `proof`).

 <table>
     <caption><strong>Environments</strong></caption>
     <tr>